ctesta01/nadir/README.md

 > of those models, aka an “ensemble”, using the test data performance.
 > This approach has been proven to be asymptotically as accurate as the
 > best possible prediction algorithm that is tested.

+## Lifecycle Statement

+{nadir} is currently undergoing active development.
+Major features, such as the `super_learner()` and `cv_super_learner()` function are considered stable at this time.
+However, in the future the features offered may be expanded.

 ## Why `{nadir}` and why reimplement super learner again?